Oliver-Tautz/mockup_smw/bugs_problems_features_etc.md

 ## Design

 * Dont use Variables extension if possible (will be depreciated)
-    * this will be problematic
+    * this will be problematic because it is used everywhere in the smw code

 ## Bugs
 * Not quoting strings leads to cryptic error